 Clive suggested that we all should, at some stage in our lives, read War and Peace, I imagine for him he’d describe it as a 19th Century mini-series, before television and Netflix, when what Tolstoy was doing was doing exactly what Spielberg might have done today, create a panoramic saga of a moment in history except with a video camera rather than words.
-I’m not suggesting we should weigh ourselves down with the tome, it’s very readable just immensely long, but perhaps what he was trying to do is make staring down something like War and Peace just a little less intimidating by placing it in a more digestible 21st Century context.
+I’m not suggesting we should weigh ourselves down with the tome, it’s very readable, just immensely long, but perhaps what he was trying to do is make staring down something like War and Peace just a little less intimidating by placing it in a more digestible 21st Century context.
 But he was also, at the same time, refusing to become an apologist for the 21st Century, he was putting the case for being prepared to turn off the television and to kick back with a good book, to fight the gods of convenience for just one season and see where it takes us.
 If you want to read the Russians, start with Pushkin.

 Unreliable Memoirs is a good place to kick back with when I want to laugh and admire the ability of someone to communicate the honesty and innocent vulgarity of growing up in working class Australia, identifying with the trading of cigarette cards and failing to steer a runaway billy cart down a hill clear of Mrs Braithwaite’s award winning poppies in her front garden at the bottom of that same hill.
 He inadvertently outed himself as the boy from the ‘burbs’ with a correspondingly juxtaposed intellect, at least to the English establishment, the same cabal who’d have assumed to that point, that only an education at Eton or Harrow would have afforded such linguistic dexterity.